 Together we will change the lives of some of the most exploited women and children in the world.

 With the support of the Guild we plan to develop Seema’s Project as follows.

 - Start a lunch programme for children of the red-light district.

-- Double the number of children cared for at the Bori Home.
+- Increase the number of children cared for at the Bori Home.

 - Rescue and rehabilitate some of the trafficked sex workers.

 - Provide skills training for the teenagers when they leave school.

 Office address: 20 Lochbank Road, Forfar, DD8 3HL.

 Seema and her team have rescued two young women from Pune’s red-light district.

 JR lived in a city far from Pune where she was married to a man twice her age.
 He grew tired of her, brought her to the red-light district of Pune and sold her into the brothels.
 Seema and team spent many weeks trying to rescue her.